Ravi6744/purefl-min/README.md

 **Privacy-Preserving Federated Learning with Blockchain and Homomorphic Encryption**

 A lightweight proof-of-concept demonstrating encrypted federated learning and blockchain-based trust logging.
-Inspired by IEEE research on privacy-preserving AI for IoV systems (Ting et al., 2025).
+Inspired by IEEE research on privacy-preserving AI for

 ---